AnishKochhar/PlaylistCreator/README.md

 #### Example 1

+##### Note: As explained in the Usage section, you first receive a *seed* of your playlist from which the final playlist is built.
+You may re-seed as many times are you like.

 Let's create a  a playlist using 3 seed genres: `-g 3`;  including 5 songs I listened to in October: `-t 10`;  picking songs from artists similar to *King Krule*: `--artist="King Krule"`; and 5 random songs from the year 1999: `-y 1999`.
-The program should then save the playlist to the file *sample_playlist.txt* `-o "playlists/sample_playlist.txt`
+The program should then save the playlist to the file *sample_playlist.txt* `-o "playlists/sample_playlist.txt"`

 Prompt the program with
 ```